WATSON 3359 WATSON 3359 (Tacrolimus 5 mg)

 Pill imprint WATSON 3359 WATSON 3359 has been identified as Tacrolimus 5 mg.

-Tacrolimus is used in the treatment of organ transplant, rejection prophylaxis; organ transplant, rejection reversal; crohn's disease; graft-versus-host disease and belongs to the drug class calcineurin inhibitors.
+Tacrolimus is used in the treatment of organ transplant, rejection reversal; organ transplant, rejection prophylaxis; crohn's disease; graft-versus-host disease and belongs to the drug class calcineurin inhibitors.
 Risk cannot be ruled out during pregnancy.
 Tacrolimus 5 mg is not subject to the Controlled Substances Act.